opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/versioning/configuring_versioning.rst

 #.
 In the **Basic Configurations** area, click **Versioning**.
 #.
 Select **Enable**.
 #.
 Click **OK** to enable versioning for the bucket.
 #.
-Click an object to go to the object details page.
-On the **Versions** tab page, view all versions of the object.
+In the navigation pane, choose **Objects**.
+The object list page is displayed.
+#.
+Above the search box, enable **Historical Versions** to view multiple versions of an object.

 .. _obs_03_0327__section29772226:

 Related Operations
 ------------------

-After versioning is configured for a bucket, you can go to the object details page, click the **Versions** tab, and then delete, share, and download object versions.
+After versioning is enabled for a bucket, you can extend the retention period of a WORM-protected object version, as well as delete, share, and download object versions.

 #.
 In the bucket list, click the bucket you want to operate to go to the **Objects** page.
 #.
-In the object list, click the object you want to go to the object details page.
-#.
-On the **Versions** tab page, view all versions of the object.
+Above the search box, enable **Historical Versions** to view different versions of objects.
 #.
 Perform the following operations on object versions:

    a.
 Download a desired version of the object by clicking **Download** in the **Operation** column.